Nethereum/Wonka/README.md

 # Quick Setup (i.e., for local use)

 1. Run your Ethereum node of choice, with the appropriate gas limit set (i.e., 8388609).
-2. Deploy the Solidity contracts to the Ethereum node by using the test script './Solidity/WonkaEngine/test/testdeploy.js'.
+2. Deploy the Solidity contracts to the Ethereum node by using either the JavaScript file [testdeploy.js](https://github.com/Nethereum/Wonka/blob/master/Solidity/WonkaEngine/test/testdeploy.js) or by using [C# extension methods](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaEth/Extensions/WonkaAutogenExtensions.cs).
-3. Populate the required values (sender,password,contract addresses) in the right locations (Program.cs, *.init.xml, etc.).
+3. Populate the required values (sender,password,contract addresses,etc.) in the right locations (Program.cs, *.init.xml, etc.).
 4. Run any test harness mentioned within the Code Samples section.

+# Advanced Setup (i.e., for remote use)

+1. Follow steps 1 and 2 specified in Quick Setup and ensure that the machine hosting the Ethereum client is accessible from the outside.
+2. Using the [Wonka Rest Service](https://github.com/jaerith/wonkarestservice) as a middle tier, populate the required values (sender, password,contract addresses,Web3 URL, etc.) for pointing the service at the Ethereum client.
+Then, deploy the ASP.NET service to an IIS server.
+3. As a demonstration of a GUI client and perhaps as a template for something more advanced, run the [Wonka Blazor Web App](https://github.com/jaerith/WonkaBlazorWebApp) on a Windows desktop machine, after pointing the Blazor app at the Wonka REST service by making the necessary alterations to config files.
+(Important note: Your selected browser must be WASM-compatible for the Blazor app to run correctly.)

+* Hopefully, in the future, the REST service and the Blazor Web App will be merged into one project.

 # Main Libraries